- Clinical science

 - Injury to the lower trunk of the brachial plexus (C8–T1)

-- Weakness of muscles in the C8 and T1 myotomes (intrinsic hand muscles) → total claw hand
+- Weakness of muscles in the C8 and T1 myotomes (intrinsic hand muscles) → total claw hand (persistent flexion of the interphalangeal joints and extension of the metacarpophalangeal joints in the hand)

 - Absent grasp reflex in infants